FULLY CUSTOMIZABLE | Any time, book 1 week in advance | Click here for pricing

 - Minimum of 8 and maximum of 25 people per timeslot.
 If your group is larger than 25, we ask that you make arrangements to divide your group and schedule two (or more) separate visits.

 - A deposit of $50 is required to secure your reservation.
-Pay with cash/venmo/paypal.
+Pay with cash/venmo/paypal on the museum website here.

 - If your group must cancel the visit, the museum requires a minimum of 24 hours advance notice — or your deposit will be forfeited.